lukso-network/tools-mock-relayer/README.md

 ### Transaction Gate

 This project does not handle concurrent transactions.
-To prevent nonce reuse errors a transaction gate is implemented which will block incoming transactions if there is already a transaction pending.
+To prevent nonce reuse errors, a transaction gate is implemented which will block incoming transactions if there is already a transaction pending.

 This can be turned on or off by setting `ENABLE_TRANSACTION_GATE` to `true` or `false` in the .env config.